If you want to move abroad for work, the United States of America should be your number one target.

 To apply for a United States work visa, you need to first:

-• Employer Files Petition: When you get the job offer, your employer will file Form I-129 with USCIS.
+- Your employer will file a petition on your behalf: When you get the job offer, your employer will file Form I-129 with USCIS.

-• Receive Form I-797: If it’s approved, your employer will get an approval notice from USCIS.
+- Receive Form I-797: If it’s approved, your employer will get an approval notice from USCIS.

-• Apply at a U.S. Embassy: With the approval of your employer’s petition, you can then proceed to fill out Form DS-160 and schedule a visa interview.
+- Apply at a U.S. Embassy: With the approval of your employer’s petition, you can then proceed to fill out Form DS-160 and schedule a visa interview.

-• Attend Interview: During your visa interview, submit all your documents, including your passport, job offer, I-797, etc. The job offer letter makes it easier for your visa to be approved.
+- Attend Interview: During your visa interview, submit all your documents, including your passport, job offer, I-797, etc. The job offer letter makes it easier for your visa to be approved.

-• Visa Approval: If approved, your visa will be stamped, and you can enter the U.S.
+- Visa Approval: If approved, your visa will be stamped, and you can enter the U.S.

 You cannot apply for most work visas without a sponsor, except for investor-based visas or OPT cases.